ubernaut/resume/cschroeder-resume.md

 ## Recent Accomplishments
 * Managed the IT infrastructure for the FAA Weather Camera Program Office (WCPO) with 955 first party cameras spread out across 255 sites owned by the program.
 * Led the development of https://weathercams.faa.gov with 100,000 users and 8 million pageviews per month.
-* Sucsessfully moved WCPO to a serverless infrastructure (50 services) with docker and app engine.
+* Successfully moved WCPO to a serverless infrastructure (50 services) with docker and app engine.
 * Migrated WCPO to infrastructure as code with Terraform.
 * Modernized the deployment of cloud infrastructure with a CI/CD pipeline using GitHub actions, unit tests, and screenshots displayed in PRs.
-* Modernized deployments, updates and managment of the camera network using Ansible.
+* Modernized deployments, updates and management of the camera network using Ansible.
 * Developed and deployed a Progressive Web Application for https://weathercams.faa.gov dramatically reducing app size for repeated use.
-* Sucsessfully launched a 3rd party API to support dissemination of camera images.
+* Successfully launched a 3rd party API to support dissemination of camera images.
 * Developed and obtained risk acceptance for a new visibility detection method using camera images in partnership with MIT LL.
 * Developed a cutting edge 360 camera stitching interface leveraging WebGL  reducing image stitching time from 10 min to 150ms enabling realtime image stitching from 4k camera feeds in the browser.
 * Developed a WebXR game using Three.js in under a month.